RWTH Aachen, University of Bonn, University of Applied Sciences Bonn-Rhein-Sieg and Fraunhofer

 The University of Bonn, founded in 1818, is now one of the major research universities in Germany.
-With its more than 500 professors and more than 8000 staff members it offers over 90 study programmes in seven schools.
-More than 30,000 students currently study at the University of Bonn, 5000 of them are international students.
+With its more than 500 professors and more than 5000 staff members it offers over 90 study programmes in seven schools.
+More than 35,000 students currently study at the University of Bonn, about 5000 of them are international students.

 The school of Mathematics and Natural Sciences is one of the largest in Germany offering over 20 study programmes on the Bachelor and Master level.
 Large research schools enable students to continue their education in the field.
 They also facilitate an intensive exchange between research areas in the natural sciences.
 This allows for a multiplicity of choices and combinations on the master and PhD level.
 Several Max-Planck institutes (focus on basic research) and Fraunhofer institutes (focus on applied research) are also located in Bonn contributing to a highly stimulating research environment.

-In 2014, the University of Bonn had a budget of approx. 573,0 million euros with a share of 156,6 million euros of third-party funding.
+In 2020, the University of Bonn had a budget of approx. 800 million euros with a share of 200 million euros of third-party funding and was named one of 11 Universities of Excellence in Germany.
 Students at the University of Bonn also enjoy a very international environment in Bonn with several UN institutions and the United Nations University (UNU).
 The University of Bonn and the United Nations University exchange students and staff members and collaborate together on large-scale research projects.
-Moreover, the University of Bonn interacts with more than 70 partner universities worldwide with whom it exchanges students and staff members.

 The City of Bonn offers student a varied student life with theatres, exhibitions and concerts.
 Many student ensembles add to this vibrant cultural environment.
 It should not be forgotten to mention carnival that distinguishes Bonn and the Rhineland, the beautiful Rhine valley and the Eifel National Park nearby.